IREU | Summer Research Inside the U.S.

 About the IREU program inside the U.S.

-Students from all of Germany (through DAAD RISE worldwide) and the partner institutions in Italy (University of Perugia), Singapore (National University of Singapore), and the United Kingdom (University of Strathclyde) can apply for a chemical and materials science summer opportunity at sites throughout the United States through the ACS International Research Experience for Undergraduates (IREU) program.
-It is anticipated that 8-10 German students and 1-3 students each from the other universities will be able to participate in summer 2014.
+Students from all of Germany and the partner institutions in Italy (University of Perugia), Singapore (National University of Singapore), and the United Kingdom (University of Strathclyde) can apply for a chemical and materials science summer opportunity at sites throughout the United States through the ACS International Research Experience for Undergraduates (IREU) program.
+It is anticipated that 4-6 German students and 1-3 students each from the other universities will be able to participate in summer 2015.

 How to Apply

 - Examine the list of 2015 ACS IREU U.S. partner sites and select at least three which are of interest

 - The ACS IREU Common Application will be available December 8, with a due date of January 23rd.